SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.en.md

 ---

 First, start by asking yourself whether or not you really need to use a browser.
-Odds are good that, at some point, if you're working on a complex web application, you will need to open a browser and actually test it.
+Odds are that, at some point, if you are working on a complex web application, you will need to open a browser and actually test it.

 Functional end-user tests such as Selenium tests are expensive to run, however.
 Furthermore, they typically require substantial infrastructure to be in place to be run effectively.
-It's a good rule to always ask yourself if what you want to test can be done using more lightweight test approaches such as unit tests or with a lower-level approach.
+It is a good rule to always ask yourself if what you want to test can be done using more lightweight test approaches such as unit tests or with a lower-level approach.

-Once you have made the determination that you're in the web browser testing business, and you have your Selenium environment ready to begin writing tests, you will generally perform some combination of three steps:
+Once you have made the determination that you are in the web browser testing business, and you have your Selenium environment ready to begin writing tests, you will generally perform some combination of three steps: